williamouyang/okta.github.io/_source/docs/guides/social_authentication.md

 # Overview

-Okta Social Authentication allows Okta to integrate with a Social Identity Provider such as Facebook, Google, LinkedIn and Microsoft.
+Okta Social Authentication allows Okta to integrate with a Social Identity Provider such as Facebook, Google, LinkedIn, and Microsoft.
 These integrations support the following features:

 *User Registration leveraging the user profile from a Social Provider*